SMerrony/aghast/README.md

 The `-configdir` argument is compulsory and must refer to a directory containing the configuration files described above.

-## MQTT
+## MQTT Aide-Memoire
-From time-to-time you may wish to purge any retained MQTT messages...
+From time-to-time you may wish to manually purge any retained MQTT messages...
 `mqtt-forget -t '+/#' -f`